22nd – 26th October 2018

 - Explain the expectations from DRIVER+ side and make sure that the solution providers understand them and agrees ;

 - Check the added value of the solution in terms of Crisis Management and into the Trial in greater details ;

 - Check the technical compatibility of the solution with the DRIVER+ Testbed.

 4 of these solutions have been selected to be featured during the Trial in October 2018.

-Where will the Trial take place?
+Where did the Trial take place?